dmocoder/pocket-monsters/README.md

 `docker run -it --rm -p 5000:80 --name pocketmon_run pocketmon`

+As above, the Api health check can again be called using: `http://localhost:5000/health`

 ### Https Redirection
 The Api redirects Http requests to Https and uses a HTTPS Development Certificate.
 When calling the Api there may be a prompt or exception regarding untrusted certificates.